den-materials/unit2_week2_secondpass/full_stack_ajax.md

 - our public directory has two subdirectories `scripts styles`
 - our views directory has one subdirectory `partials`

-- lets add some files that we know we are going to use:
+add some files that we know we are going to use:
-  - root/server.js
+  - server.js
-  - root/seed.js
+  - seed.js
   - config/routes.js
   - controllers/api_controller.js
   - controllers/view_controller.js